 Tesco customers get the chance to vote for three different groups each time they shop.
 Every other month, when votes are collected, three groups in each of Tesco’s regions are awarded funding.

 Emma Halliday, Community Enabler Coordinator at greenspace scotland, said:

-“Bags of Help continues to enable local communities up and down the UK to improve the local spaces and places that matter to them.
-The diversity of projects that are being funded shows that local communities have a passion to create something great in their area.
+“Bags of Help continues to enable local communities up and down Britain to improve the local spaces and places that matter to them.
+The diversity of projects that are being funded shows that local communities have a passion to create something great in their local area.
 We are pleased to be able to be a part of the journey and provide support and encouragement to help local communities thrive.”